mliebelt/lichess-viewer-wp/readme.txt

 1. Example for use of lpgnv, theme=light, orientation=black
 2. Example with default orientation and theme, with some complex position showing variations.
 3. Game of the month December 2024 from Lichess, directly taken.
 Shows players, their rating, later times spent, ...
+4. Block editor with some non-default values set.
+5. Result of that block editor saved then.

 == Changelog ==

+= 1.1.0

+* Added block editor with all possible attributes as widgets.

 = 1.0.5